ricardokleinklein/ricardokleinklein.github.io/_drafts/2017-08-28-fashion-mnist.md

 ## On the training time

 So far we have found that a neural network with just one hidden layer with around $$300$$ neurons is pretty close to the benchmark results published by the dataset's authors.
-However, we have not achieved the same good results.
+However, we have not achieved the same good results yet.
 At this point it'd be reasonable to ask yourself why.

-Now I am going to show a common misconception about neural networks.
-A lot of people tend to think, due to a lack of knowledge I guess, that the more a net is trained, the better it'll perform. **This is not always true**.
-It is important to highlight this point: as a rule, a net needs to be trained over a large corpus.
-But the best measurement of how well the training is going is the value of the loss function.
-It should decrease with the number of iterations, but this trend has a limit: be extremely worried in case your loss function takes values close to zero.
-That probably just means that your model is overfitting to the training data, and thus making a poor generalization, so expect poor results on the test set.
+One possible line of action is to increase the training in terms of epochs, since the number of samples is fixed.

+76.85 -- 100
+80.79 -- 1000
+81.00 -- 10000
+82.82 -- 100000
+84.95 -- 1000000